Lucy Killea

-Lucy Killea (born Lucy Gold Lytle) (July 31, 1922 – January 18, 2017) was an American politician who served in the California State Legislature, from 1982 to 1996.
+Lucy Killea (born Lucy Gold Lytle; July 31, 1922 – January 18, 2017) was an American politician who served in the California State Legislature, from 1982 to 1996.

 Biography

-Lucy Lytle was born in San Antonio, Texas, and received a bachelor's degree from Incarnate Word College there in 1943.
+Lytle was born in San Antonio, Texas, and received a bachelor's degree from Incarnate Word College there in 1943.
 She served as a research analyst in Western Europe for the Military Intelligence Corps (United States Army), then in various other capacities for the United States Department of State, Central Intelligence Agency, Economic Cooperation Administration, United States Information Agency, in several countries.
 She married John F. Killea in 1946, and left the CIA in 1958 when her first child was born and when her husband was named consul general in Monterrey, Mexico, by President Eisenhower.
 John was subsequently named consul general in Tijuana, and Lucy remained interested in U. S.-Mexico relations, helping to found, in San Diego, Fronteras de las Californias and the International Community Foundation, "both of which sought to help people south of the border through grants and charitable giving."

 She died on January 18, 2017, in San Diego, at the age of 94.

 Education

-In addition to her undergraduate studies, Lucy Killea received a Master of Arts degree in History from University of San Diego in 1966, and a Doctorate in History from University of California, San Diego, in 1975.
+In addition to her undergraduate studies, Lucy Killea received a Master of Arts degree in history from the University of San Diego in 1966, and a doctorate in history from the University of California, San Diego, in 1975.